YookaiYooke/Guide-ubuntu-install/README.md

-# Guide-ubuntu-install
+# Instruction content
-Guide to install necessary software on unbuntu
+## Guide to install necessary software on unbuntu